Restream/reindexer/readme.md

   - `collate_utf8` - create case-insensitive string index works with UTF8.
 The field type must be a string.
   - `collate_custom=<ORDER>` - create custom order string index.
 The field type must be a string. `<ORDER>` is sequence of letters, which defines sort order.
   - `linear`, `quadratic`, `greene` or `rstar` - specify algorithm for construction of `rtree` index (by default `rstar`).
 For details see [geometry subsection](#geometry).
+  - `uuid` - store this value as UUID.
+This is much more effective from the RAM/network consumation standpoint for UUIDs, than strings.
+Only `hash` and `-` index types are supported for UUIDs.
+Can be used with any UUID variant, except variant 0

 Fields with regular indexes are not nullable.
 Condition `is NULL` is supported only by `sparse` and `array` indexes.